ATOM-Arm/docs/standardization/Contributing/branching.md

 # Branching Guide for the Project

-This document explains how to manage and use branches in any repository of this project.
+This document explains the standart of how to manage and use branches in any repository of this project.
 The branch structure is organized into **long branches** (for main areas of the project) and **short branches** (for specific tasks, such as new features).

 ## Branch Structure